‘Repeal now, replace later’ has immediate consumer impact

-WASHINGTON (AP) — Consumers would feel the impact immediately if Republicans, stung by their health care failure, repeal “Obamacare” with no replacement.
+WASHINGTON (AP) — Consumers would feel the impact immediately if Republicans repeal “Obamacare” with no replacement.

 Problems could start this fall for customers buying individual health policies, say independent experts, with more insurers likely to exit state markets around the country, and those remaining seeking higher rates.